RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## AWS Backup

+EC2, RDS, S3

 Using AWS Backup is a simple and efficient way to **backup EC2 instances and RDS databases to a separate region**.
 It requires **minimal operational overhead** and can be easily managed through the AWS Backup console or API.
-AWS Backup can also provide automated scheduling and retention management for backups, which can help ensure that backups are always available and up to date.
+AWS Backup can also provide **automated scheduling and retention management** for backups, which can help ensure that backups are always available and up to date.

 AWS Backup allows you to backup your S3 data stored in the following S3 Storage Classes: